1jour1vin

 About the wine:

-A complex nose combining oak-aged notes with a spicy profile.
-Powerful yet harmonious depth, with well-defined, warm tannins.
+A complex nose combining oak-aging notes with a spicy profile.
+Powerful yet harmonious depth, with very well-defined, warm tannins.
 Great depth and great potential.

 About the estate: